Sensitive Content: suicide, depression, child loss

 I feel like a critical part of me – something of enormous beauty has been violently ripped from my body and this world yet I answer texts, pay bills, wash my hair in the shower.
 I don’t do this for myself but as an act of love for my daughters.

 I feel afraid, afraid of feeling afraid forever, and wonder how we’ll survive this day and the day we clean out his apartment.
 And if I’ll ever again be happy with him gone.
-But I pick up my daughter from school and listen for how I can suppport her.
+But I pick up my daughter from school and listen for how I can support her.

-I feel lost yet attuned to the suffering in this world so I look for purpose in this day or hour – in an art scholarship, a smile, in modeling what it looks like to keep living.
+I feel lost yet attuned to the suffering in this world so I look for purpose in this day or hour – in an art scholarship, a smile, in modelling what it looks like to keep living.
 I couldn’t save my son but maybe I can stop one other person from drowning.

 I feel alone.
 This is a solitary journey.
 I’m grateful for the meals and help, love and support, yet no one can travel this road with me.
 I wonder if my parents met him when he took that last breath.
 I remember to keep breathing myself.